How to Verify Spotify Without Your Mobile Number

 For more details, see our frequently asked questions about verification.

-The biggest risk is losing access to the virtual number you cannot reset your password without it.
+The biggest risk is losing access to the virtual number; you cannot reset your password without it.

 #How to Sign Up for Spotify Without Your Phone: A Step-by-Step Guide

-Answer first: To sign up for Spotify without your real phone number, follow these steps:
+To sign up for Spotify without your real phone number, follow these steps:

 Visit SMSPin's receive SMS page: Go to receive-sms and choose Spotify from the supported apps list.

-Select a number: Pick a number from a country where Spotify is widely supported the US, UK, or Canada are best.
+Select a number: Pick a number from a country where Spotify is widely supported; the US, UK, or Canada are best.

 Wait for the OTP: The code arrives in the provider's dashboard within 10–60 seconds.